claire-martins/biot74000-portfolio/_pages/about.md

   ============================================================================
 -->

-Hello — I'm **[Your Name]**, a student in the Bachelor of Applied Biotechnology (Honours) program at Conestoga College.
+Hello, I'm Claire Martins, a student in the Bachelor of Applied Biotechnology (Honours) program at Conestoga College.

-[Write one or two sentences about your professional interests or the direction you want your career to take.
-Be specific: what kind of work in biotechnology or bioinformatics interests you, and why?]
+My professional interests are focused on food safety, quality assurance, & regulatory science.
+I am interested in using biological data to better understand microbial behaviour, antimicrobial resistance, and the safety of food, supplements, and nutraceutical products.

-[Write one sentence explaining why bioinformatics matters for where you want to go.
-This connects the skills in this portfolio to your goals.]
+Bioinformatics matters to my career goals because it gives me the tools to analze complex biological data, support evidence-based decisions, and connect laboratory findings to real-world food safety and regulatory applications.

 This portfolio documents the bioinformatics tools, methods, and skills I have developed, and how I have applied them.